PocketAppZ/winlite/README.md

-## Windows Lite
+## Windows 11 Lite (UUP dumped)

-Best possible setup for Windows 11 on older, unsupported PC, no Defender, no apps!
+Get Windows 11 up and running on older, unsupported PCs.
+No apps, no Defender, and no crappy updates.

-### How To
+### How To:

-* Get [Windows 11](https://uupdump.net/fetchupd.php?arch=amd64&ring=retail&build=22621.1), version 22H2 (22621.1), Home N (the smallest available)
+- Get [__Windows 11__](https://uupdump.net/fetchupd.php?arch=amd64&ring=retail&build=22621.1), 22H2 (22621.1), Home N is the lightest.

-* Replace the UUP script config with this [ConvertConfig](ConvertConfig.ini)

-* Run 'uup_download_windows' and wait for the WIM to be built

-* Export installed drivers to add to the setup:
+- Run 'uup_download_windows.cmd' first to download the UUP files.

+- Edit 'convert-UUP.cmd' to set faster XPRESS compression:

+  ``if %WIMFILE%==install.wim set _rrr=%_rrr% --compress=FAST``

+  You'll find the conversion options commented in the script.

+- Replace 'ConvertConfig.ini' with the one from my repo to get the setup as intended.

+- Get [__NTLite__](www.ntlite.com/download/) to optimize your WIM image and set up an unattended installation.

+  Add a new partition, possibly at the end of the disk, to speed things up and avoid any hiccups.

+- Edit 'NTLite\settings.xml' to change default paths and set XPRESS compression:

+  `<WimCompression>1</WimCompression>`

+- Load 'sources\install.wim' and apply my 'NTLite.xml' preset as is.

+- Export and append the installed drivers:

-  ``DISM /Online /Export-Driver /Destination:C:\Drivers``
+  `DISM /Online /Export-Driver /Destination:C:\Drivers`

-* Get [NTLite](https://www.ntlite.com/download/) and load this [Preset](NTLite.xml) as is without edits

-* Set your language and keyboard in 'Unattended\OOBE\Windows localization'
+- Set the language and keyboard layout in 'Unattended\OOBE\Windows localization'.

-* Save changes to WIM image and apply it to a disk partition using DISM:
+- Apply the changes to the image, it will take some time.

+- Format the installation partition and extract the image now:

-  ``DISM /Apply-Image /Imagefile:D:\22621.1_amd64\install.wim /Index:1 /ApplyDir:E: /Compact``
+  `DISM /Apply-Image /Imagefile:D:\install.wim /Index:1 /ApplyDir:E: /Compact`

-  Installing via DVD/USB is unsupported without [AveYo](https://github.com/AveYo/MediaCreationTool.bat/tree/main/bypass11) hacks

-* Get [EasyBCD](https://neosmart.net/Download/Register) and a new boot entry (set it as default)
+- Get [__EasyBCD__](neosmart.net/EasyBCD/) to add a new boot entry, set it as default.

-* Finally reboot to complete the installation.
+- Finally, reboot to complete the installation.

+If you find this useful, please give it a star️.
+Thanks!